fluxfw/flux-ilias/README.md

 Currently, the follow versions are supported

-- ILIAS 7 or newer
+- ILIAS 7 or 8
 - PHP 7.4 or 8.0

 You can build your custom images with